yogiraaz/nightwolf-cotribution/docker_interview_questions.md

           - Finally, the command docker-compose stop also stops the services in the order of the dependency specified.
             For the given example, the backend service is stopped before the DB service.

+36. What is docker architecture?

+37. What is docker lifecycle ?

+38. What is dockerfile and docker compose file ?

+39. Explain various layers in a dockerfile

+40. What is docker newtworking and tell various types of network in docker

+41. What is default network in docker

+42. How one containetr talks with other container ?

+43. How to debug the container ?

+44. What is docker swarm ?

+45. Tell some commands in docker.

+46. What is difference between ADD/COPY , CMD/ENTRYPOINT,RUN/CMD ?

+47. Tell the docker file best practices ?

+48. How to reduvce a docker file size ?

+49. How to store the docker file in jfrog/dockerhub ?

+50. How to create a docker image if no internet connectivity is there ?

+51. Write a docker file and state various layers and use the depends_on concept.

+52. How to save a container as image and then as a zip file ?

+53. What are docker volumes ?

 <br>
 <br>